bitsoflove/bol_wygwam_media/README.md

-# Bits of Love - Wygwam Media
+# BOL Wygwam Media

-  Converts pre-defined tags found in WYGWAM content.
+  Converts pre-defined tags found in Wygwam content.
 This allows users to place a image-gallery / image-slider / youtube-video wherever they want throughout the text.
   Its easily customizable by using the tag parameters.

     {exp:bol_wygwam_tags slider_container_id="myID" slider_ul_class="myClass"}